Jump to section

 If the underlying cause of the myositis is discovered and treated successfully, medication may be withdrawn completely.
 If cancer or infection is found to be the cause of the myositis, therapy is aimed to treat these conditions.
 Treatment for toxoplasmosis includes oral antibiotics and antiprotozoal medications over several weeks.

-It may take many weeks to see signs of recovery, but the prognosis is fair.
-Dogs with masticatory muscle myositis may have severe attacks for 3 weeks that subside for weeks to years, and can be controlled with corticosteroids.
+It may take many weeks to see signs of recovery and the prognosis is fair.
+Dogs with masticatory muscle myositis may have severe attacks for several weeks that then subside for weeks to years, and can be controlled with corticosteroids.

 You may also be prescribed medications for other types of myositis to administer to your dog at home.
 During treatment, your veterinarian will need to monitor your dog’s progress, as well as ensure there aren’t any unwanted side effects.
 Be sure to notify your veterinarian if you notice any signs of these.